 Our simple mission statement is ‘to revitalize the earth’.
 We express this in a number of ways, but naturally this also extends to recognising the impact our business has on the environment.
 We believe this to be more than just words on a bit of paper or a template downloaded from the internet.
-We publish the policy on our website, discuss it with our employees and suppliers and endeavor to keep it in mind in every decision we take, but not make it the sole reason for any decision.
+We publish the policy on our website, discuss it with our employees and suppliers and endeavour to keep it in mind in every decision we take, but not make it the sole reason for any decision.

 Our aim is to provide both functional and beautiful items for our customers outside space.
 Where feasible, we seek to source such items locally and that use materials that are environmentally benign, however, we will not compromise on beauty and functionality in doing so.
+Here's a group of products that are specifically 'eco', but many other products in our range also have strong environment friendly claims, not all that are immediately apparent.

 We also believe as a company, that the social fabric of the community that surrounds us is an important part of the environment too.
 Thus, we seek to foster good community relations and drive greater co-operation with all our neighbours.